cosenal/cosenal.github.io/resume.md

 ---------------------------------------
 [_Bending Spoons_](http://bendingspoons.com/) — _January &rsquo;16_ – Present

-- Developing a tool for spotting market opportunities in the Apple iOS app store.
-- Building, deploying in production, and monitoring ETL pipelines that fetch and process terabytes of data each day, for App Store Optimization.
+Working for an Italian startup, developing an analytical tool for estimating financial data of the mobile apps market through fetching and processing of terabytes of App Store data.

 Education